5 daily habits to improve cardiovascular healthSeptember 7, 2016 2022-11-04 18:49

 Habit Change 1: Make the Transition to Healthy Fats

 Truth: Not all fats are bad.
 Fat is actually a necessary component in a well-balanced diet, for as long as you incorporate only these kinds: unsaturated, saturated, and polyunsaturated.
 The one thing that you can completely ignore in order to maintain a good level of cardiovascular health is trans fat.
 Foods that are high in trans fat increase one’s risk of heart disease and stroke.
 This kind of fat raises your LDL (bad cholesterol) levels while it lowers your HDL (good cholesterol) levels and ends up clogging your arteries.
 Eliminating them from your diet will drastically improve your blood flow and your overall cardiovascular health as well.

-So, what are these trans fat food items that you should ignore?
-They’re mostly in a lot of packaged foods (baked goodies and snack items), margarines, and greasy fast foods that are high in flavor and LDL.
-When in doubt, always read the label on a food item: trans fat will be on the list of you spot the ingredient “partially hydrogenated oils”.
+So, what are these trans-fat food items that you should ignore?
+They’re mostly in a lot of packaged foods (baked goodies and snack items), margarine, and greasy fast foods that are high in flavour and LDL.
+When in doubt, always read the label on a food item: trans fat will be on the list if you spot the ingredient “partially hydrogenated oils”.
 If the nutritional information says trans fat, then you know it wreaks havoc on your cardiovascular health.